 But five years down the line, which university subject can guarantee you the most money, and does the university you go to have an impact on your future salary?

-Here at AppJobs, we have analysed UK government data from the Department of Education in order to reveal the lowest, average and highest prospective salary for each university subject as well as taking a look at the top-earning universities by subject, five years after graduating.
+Here at AppJobs, we have analyzed UK government data from the Department of Education in order to reveal the lowest, average and highest prospective salary for each university subject as well as taking a look at the top-earning universities by subject, five years after graduating.
 So, what does the university wage chart look like?
+Also, with 2020 here, the Cheltenham Festival gossip is starting to take shape now the Cheltenham betting offers everything to do with Cheltenham horse racing so make sure not to miss it.

 Entering the world of employment is a daunting time for any graduate, irrespective of where they study or what subject they’ve studied.
 From Politics and Medicine to Nursing and Computing, the university can provide a wealth of skills that match a number of different job roles.
 However, one of the biggest draws to choosing a course is the salary you’re likely to receive once graduating.
 We’ve analysed data to reveal the range of graduate starting salaries after five years of graduating, including the average earnings each university subject can provide.
 By doing so we can reveal the most financially rewarding subjects.